yusefmosiah/choir-collective/docs/core_core.md

 "Data authority",
 "Event flow"
 }
-docs_version: "0.4.1"
+docs_version: "0.4.2"

 The Choir system is built around a clear hierarchy of truth and a natural flow of events.
-At its foundation, the Solana blockchain serves as the authoritative source for all ownership and economic state - thread ownership, token balances, message hashes, and co-author lists.
+At its foundation, the blockchain serves as the authoritative source for all ownership and economic state - thread ownership, token balances, message hashes, and co-author lists.
 This ensures that the economic model, with its harmonic equity distribution and thermodynamic thread evolution, has an immutable and verifiable foundation.

 Alongside the blockchain, Qdrant acts as the authoritative source for all content and semantic relationships.
 It stores the actual message content, embeddings, and the growing network of citations and semantic links.
 This separation of concerns allows the system to maintain both economic integrity through the blockchain and rich semantic relationships through the vector database.